camunda/zeebe-process-test/README.md

 If you are building your project with a JDK that's lower than 17 you should use this dependency.
 It starts a testcontainer in which a Zeebe test engine is running.
-The advantage of using this version instead of the embedded version is that you will be completely separated from the Java version that is used in the Zeebe engine.
+The advantage of using this version instead of the embedded version is that you will be completely separated from the Java version that is used by the Zeebe engine.
 This does come at a cost.
 Testcontainers provide some overhead, which means tests will be slower.
 There is also the extra requirement that Docker must be running to execute the tests.

 ```xml